Maitray-Jariwala/FoodOrderSystem/README.md

 # FoodOrderSystem
-Made A Food Order System Using C++ ( Limitation : Can Only Take up to 1000 Orders, Still Under Development )
+A Food Order System Using C++ ( Limitation : Can Only Take up to 1000 Orders, Still Under Development )